Enmet/TiledStory/README.md

   - Although each tile is stored in a single byte (0-255), Tiled handles the tileset a bit different.
 The first tile in the grid has to be tile 1, and the last will be 256.
 256 is an invalid tile so just draw anything you want there.
   - Tiles 254 and 255 will always be stars, spinning counter-clockwise and clockwise respectively.
 The only exception I've seen is during the boss fights.
 Stars are also instantly updated if you manually edit tiles in an emulator.
   - Tile 0 is an empty tile.

+## ROM import/export
+With the help of (RNC ProPack compression tools)[https://github.com/lab313ru/rnc_propack_source], it is now possible to read and write the level data directly from ROM.
+  - Replace the __savestate__ command line with a ROM file for both scripts, and then add a new command line depending on if you're exporting (**--exportmode 1**)) or importing (**--importmode 1**).
+By default these two modes are off (0).
+  - Add a command line that links to the RNC ProPack runtimes with **--rnc**, pointing to the .exe file of the compressor.